FiachraBarry99/solai-api/README.md

 The reason I say RESTful(ish) is that the API is not currently stateless as the list of active/inactive services is stored in the memory of the API not a database.
 However, in the future I plan to migrate all the client context from this memory into a database (SQLite, mySQL etc.) which will also run on the Raspberry Pi.
 Also, currently the client has no control over the conditions which trigger the service (water/air temperature, incoming solar power etc.) These should also be stored in the database and exposed via a separate endpoint of the API.

 If you are looking to implement a similar project yourself please don't hesitate to reach out for help or advice I would be more than happy!

+## Autocharge
+The aim of this service is to use the excess energy generated from the solar panels to charge a electric vehcle.
+It works by checking the temperature from a Blue Maestro sensor (using an API I wrote myself), checking how much power is coming through the solar panels and then deciding whether to turn on/off a smart switch.
+The Blue Maestro sensor is placed on our water tank and allows us to heat the water up to a certain temperature before switching on the smart switch.
+The smart switch has the charger for the car plugged into it.